- Police Department

 - Providing reliable law enforcement intelligence to law enforcement agencies to facilitate the design of effective enforcement strategies and operations; and

 - Supporting coordinated law enforcement strategies that make the most of available resources to reduce the supply of illegal drugs in designated areas of the United States and in the Nation as a whole.

-The Gautier Police Department Reserve Officer program is under the supervision of Commander Tony Best.
 The program is comprised of community members who volunteer their time to fulfill many of the roles handled by full-time sworn police officers.
-Reserve officers receive the same training as full-time officers and work alongside them in every aspect of Department operations.
+Reserve officers receive the same training as full-time officers and work alongside them in every aspect of department operations